tent/tent.io/content/docs/thinking-with-tent.md

 ### Music Scrobbling

-Create a new `nowplaying` post including the song title, artist, and album whenever a user starts playing a song on their local device of music service.
+Create a new `nowplaying` post including the song title, artist, and album whenever a user starts playing a song on their local device or music service.
 Each play should be a new post, not a new version of an earlier `nowplaying` post.